LZeroAnalytics/coreum-package/README.md

 3. Spin up a Grafana and Prometheus instances to observe the network
 4. Launch a [faucet](https://github.com/CoreumFoundation/faucet) service to create funded accounts or fund existing accounts
 5. Spin up a [Big Dipper](https://github.com/CoreumFoundation/big-dipper-2.0-cosmos) block explorer instance
 6. Launch a transaction spammer if configured
+7. Possibility to inject latencies between nodes to create more realistic networks
-7. Launch a [hermes](https://hermes.informal.systems/) IBC relayer to connect testnets
+8. Launch a [hermes](https://hermes.informal.systems/) IBC relayer to connect testnets
 ## Quickstart